Add an account

 - Developer - Can do everything a Power user can do, plus create data cubes and cube perspectives

 - Seat Mode - Indicate whether this account has a reserved license seat or floating seat.
+This option is available only for user accounts.
+Windows and External group accounts allocate a floating seat to any virtual user they create.

 Click Submit to create the account.